Simenf05/brain/1 - Main notes/Virtual memory.md

 ## Pages
 When describing parts of the virtual memory we use the terminology *page*, and this is similar to the *blocks* used in caches as part of the [[Memory hierarchy|memory hierarchy]].
 While *page* and *block* is similar, it is not the same.
+## Translating
+When we have the virtual address can translate it to the physical address.
+The operating system takes care of that and makes sure we get the correct memory.
+Much like the blocks in caches, the virtual address is made up of the virtual page number and the page offset.
+The offset corresponds to the address within that page, and the page number is used by the operating system to translate into the correct physical address.
 ![[Pasted image 20251208122921.png]]

+### Page table
+We use a table called the page table to translate
 ## How it works in hardware

 ### TLB